MaastrichtU-IDS/fair-enough/README.md

 Feel free to add new assessments and send a pull request!
 To create a new assessment:

-* Optionally, create a folder if you want to group multiple assessments under a same category
+* Optionally, create a folder if you want to group multiple assessments under a same folder

 * Copy an existing assessment to get started

-* Change the attributes of this assessment to describe it so that users can easily understand what your assessment do.
+* Change the attributes of the `Assessment` class to describe it so that users can easily understand what your assessment does.
 Provide your ORCID URL in the `author` attribute,

 * Add the code in the `evaluate()` function, 2 variables are passed to the assessment, plus you can access the assessment object itself to log what the test is trying to do, and why it success or fail: